North Residential District Projects

 Infrastructure and enabling projects began in the summer of 2013.
 The project will be complete for use Fall Semester 2016.

-The project is proceeding as planned with enabling and infrastructure work occuring throughout the 2014/2015 and 2015/2016 academic years.
+The project is proceeding as planned with enabling and infrastructure work occurring throughout the 2014/2015 and 2015/2016 academic years.

 Some of the most visible portions of enabling work for the project's first phase took place in February of 2014 with the demolition of Scott House and Raney Commons.
 The first part of enabling work for phase two will begin with demolition of Blackburn House in early November 2014.